 Bayer (Monsanto), the world leader in patented engineered seed, would have us believe that its GMOs will increase yields, reduce environmental impact and mitigate climate change — and that farmers use fewer pesticides when they plant the corporation’s seeds.
 None of this is true.

 On average, Bayer's (Monsanto) biotech seeds reduce yield.
-In 2009, Monsanto (now merged with Bayer) admitted that its “Bollguard” GMO cotton attracted pink bollworm — the very pest it was designed to control — in areas of Gujarat, India’s primary cotton-growing state.
+In 2009, Monsanto (now Bayer) admitted that its “Bollguard” GMO cotton attracted pink bollworm — the very pest it was designed to control — in areas of Gujarat, India’s primary cotton-growing state.
 Introduced in 1996, Bollguard seeds, which include toxic traits from the soil bacterium Bacillus thuringiensis (Bt), now account for half the cotton grown worldwide.
 In India, the productivity of Bt cotton has fallen while pesticide costs have risen by almost 25%, contributing to the tragic suicide epidemic among India’s debt-ridden farmers.

-In 2009, 93% of U.S. GMO soybeans and 80% of GMO corn was grown from Monsanto’s (now merged with Bayer) patented seeds.
+In 2009, 93% of U.S. GMO soybeans and 80% of GMO corn was grown from Monsanto’s (now Bayer) patented seeds.
 “RoundUp Ready” corn and soybeans were designed for use with Bayer's (Monsanto) weed killer, which mostly feed animals and cars rather than people.
 Now that weeds have developed resistance to RoundUp, DowDuPont and Bayer (Monsanto) are introducing GMO corn that includes tolerance of dicamba and 2,4-D, antiquated and dangerous herbicides prone to drift from where they’re applied on neighboring non-GMO fields and into neighboring communities.

 Reality: After 20 years of market stagnation, the pesticide industry entered a period of vigorous growth in 2004.
 The global pesticide market was worth approximately $46 billion in 2012 and continues to grow.
 It is expected to reach $65 billion by 2017, with the U.S. accounting for 53% of global use.